 Is there anything that you wish you could go back & tell yourself at the beginning of your career?

 Be prepared to get your teeth kicked in on regular basis!
 Just because it is going great today does not mean anything, as the business can change very quickly based on factors within the industry, the country, and the world that you have no control over.
 Be patient, learn all you can about the business, and do not burn any bridges.
 The person working for you today may be your boss in the future.

-Who is someone that has had a significant effect on your career
+Who is someone that has had a significant effect on your career and why?

 I have been very fortunate to work with a number of great people during my career.
 I would say the person that was instrumental in helping to get me into the business is Jim Warmington of Warmington Homes.
 Without him taking me under his wing and making introductions, I probably would not be in the business today.
 Another person who impacted my career would be my first boss, Fritz Swinehart.
 He taught me the business basics but also taught me how to conduct myself and provide great service to clients, as well as maintain the ethics for long-term success.

-What has been your favorite aspect of being an in private lending over
+What has been your favorite aspect of being an in private lending over the years?

 I am proud to have been part of a growing area of the industry that really did not exist twenty years ago.
 I started in the Life Company space back in 1986, and while that part of the mortgage business will always be here, it is very conservative in nature and typically only provides long-term financing, whereas the Private Lending space can provide all different forms of capital in a more rapid, and in certain cases, aggressive manner.
 That ability to be creative and responsive to changing markets conditions is very appealing to me and provides an opportunity to fully utilize the gray matter.

 What would you consider to be the highlight of your career thus far?